willthames/octopress/source/_posts/2014-05-19-race-report-the-north-face-100km.markdown

 are so many great races to do that would be difficult to do in the same year that I also want to do &mdash; Tarawera and Cradle Mountain being two off the top of my head.
-And I'd also like to try some of the other Blue Mountain races, such as Mount Solitary (having done a small part of Six Foot Track during this race, I'm not sure that the Six Foot Track race is on my list).
+And I'd also like to try some of the other Blue Mountain races, such as Mount Solitary or the Six Foot Track.

 On North Face 100 preparation, aside from my cold, which may well have been a blessing in that I was definitely well rested and couldn't go too hard early